Frank Lubin

 Frank John Lubin (Pranas Jonas Lubinas; January 7, 1910 – July 8, 1999) was a Lithuanian-American basketball player.
 He played college basketball for the UCLA Bruins from 1928 to 1931.
 In 1997, Lubin was inducted into the UCLA Athletics Hall of Fame.
 He was also inducted into the Helms Sports Hall of Fame.

+For his early contributions to the success of basketball in Lithuania, Lubin is nicknamed the 'Godfather of Basketball' in Lithuania.

 Early life

-Lubin was born on the east side of Los Angeles, California, to a family of Lithuanian immigrants, and he died in Glendale, California.
+Lubin was born on the east side of Los Angeles, California, to a family of Lithuanian immigrants, who were born in Lithuania, and he died in Glendale, California.
 A veteran with the United States Army Air Forces during World War II, Lubin was buried at Riverside National Cemetery, in Riverside, California.
 His father, Konstantinas Lubinas, was from Vilkaviškis, while his mother, Paulina Vasiliauskaitė, was from Vabalninkas.